guangzhengli/hugo-theme-ladder/README.md

 <h4 align=center>🌈 Clean | ⏩ Fast | 📰 Focus on Reading | 🌐 Multi language | 🌙 Multi Dark Theme | 📱 Mobile support</h4>

-> Hugo Ladder is a theme based on [hugo-paperMod](https://github.com/adityatelange/hugo-PaperMod).

 The [Demo | ExampleSite](https://hugo-ladder.pages.dev/) includes a lot of documentation about Installation, Features with a few more stuff.
 Make sure you visit it, to get an awesome hands-on experience and get to know about the features ...

 Demo is built up with [exampleSite Source Code](https://github.com/guangzhengli/hugo-ladder-exampleSite) (https://github.com/guangzhengli/hugo-ladder-exampleSite) as source.